koahlabs/OpenClio/README.md

 # OpenClio
 Open source version of [Anthropic's Clio: A system for privacy-preserving insights into real-world AI use](https://www.anthropic.com/research/clio)

+See an example run of this on ~400,000 conversations from Wildchat [here](https://www.phylliida.dev/modelwelfare/wildchat/).

 ## How do I use?

 ```